beginning of content

 How is thalassaemia diagnosed?

-Other people find out they have thalassaemia by chance, when a blood test done for other reasons shows something unusual.
+If you have alpha or beta thalassaemia trait, you might find out by chance, when a blood test done for other reasons shows changes in your red blood cells.

-There are times when doctors suggest a blood test to check for thalassaemia.
-This includes if:
+Your doctor might suggest a blood test to check for thalassaemia if:

 Unborn babies can also be tested for thalassaemia.